 Jugs of water boil in a few minutes, and then they switch off.
 Generally it is not expected that they will just keep getting hotter and hotter, yet never explode.
 And although it’s often forgotten, most share traders maintain some awareness that shares go up and down like sine waves.

 For some reason houses are different.
-Although they too follow a sine wave like pattern that re-occurs about every 20 years, every time they get really overpriced, it’s as if there is a mass erasure from the collective conscious of all property market history, and the punters are doomed to relive history yet again.
+Although they too follow a sine wave like pattern that often re-occurs about every 20 years, every time they get really overpriced, it’s as if there is a mass erasure from the collective conscious of all property market history, and the punters are doomed to relive history yet again.
 I guess the catalyst for this erasure is “greed”

 New Zealand house prices are very overvalued, and are long overdue for a crash, but nevertheless there are people saying things like “the NZ housing market won’t crash, it will just flatten out for a while”